 - Nothing is to be affixed to your window to deface or compromise the general aesthetics of the outside of the building

-- The only acceptable form of affixing items to walls is the use of white sticky tack
+- The only acceptable form of affixing items to walls is the use of double sided tape or magic mounts.

 - You may not decorate the outside of your suite door

 - Posters within the Residence that advertise for any group or personal reasons must be pre-approved by the Residence Life Coordinator or General Manager

 - Strings of indoor lights should not be in direct contact with any flammable materials and should not be left on while the room is unattended

 - Real trees/plants are not permitted in the Residence